cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 One thing that isn't clear is if each GPU receives 128 images, or if that batch size should be split across the two GPUs so that each GPU receives 64 images.
-Digging into the [code released by He et al. (2015)](https://github.com/KaimingHe/deep-residual-networks), we found the latter interpretation to be true.
+Digging into the [code released by He et al. (2015)](https://github.com/KaimingHe/deep-residual-networks) (external link), we found the latter interpretation to be true.
 The computation of the mini-batches is parallelized across GPUs so each GPU receives 64 images at a time.
 Juneberry defines its batch size the same way; it refers to the size of the mini-batches that are parallelized across the available GPUs.
 Therefore, using a batch_size of 128 in your model config is consistent with how batch size was defined in the He et al. (2015) paper.

 The portion of your model config that implements these model training properties would look like this: